gSchool/ada-pre-course/01-pre-ada01/06-assignment-statements/06-assignment-statements.md

 ![Changed reference](images/changed-reference.png)

-When you use the assignment or compound assignment operator in Ruby you change the value a variable refers.
+When you use the assignment or compound assignment operator in Ruby you change the variable to point toward a different address in memory.

 Further when you assign two different objects like arrays, strings or hashes to the same value, both variables point to the same place in memory.